Have you ever felt like you were being manipulated to do something?

-Read on as we discuss seven of the techniques they use.
+Read on as we discuss all seven of them in this blog post.

-Probably the most common type of propaganda in advertising today is card-stacking propaganda.
+Probably the most common of the propaganda techniques top advertisers use today is card-stacking propaganda.

 You are at a job interview and the interviewer asks you to tell them about yourself.